 of the elements of the range, from the first element up to the last.

-There's no formal requirement to use auto
+There's no formal requirement to use auto, but using auto is extremely

 useful in many situations.
 Not only in situations where the range refers to